 Leave a comment

-I Found God today in an amazing caregiver.
+I Found God today in Eucharistic Adoration.

 Leave a comment